SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Experiments and Results

-In this section, both the SNN-SC model and the baseline methods are used to extract semantic information of the feature from classification models in CI, and transmit them over digital channels.
-The split points we choose are the output of the 14th bottleneck block in ResNet50 with feature dimensions (2048, 4, 4), and the output of the 10th convolutional layer in VGG16 with feature dimensions (512, 2, 2).
-We use convolutional layers to compress the feature's channels with 64$\times$ compression ratio.
-For features with $C$ channels, the parameter settings of the encoder, reconstructor, and converter in the SNN-SC model are shown in the Table \ref{tab:1}.
-The CNN-based baseline method uses the same settings in its encoder and decoder.
+When deploying the ResNet50 and CCNet under CI, the split points are the output of the 14th bottleneck block in ResNet50, which has feature dimensions of (2048, 4, 4), and the output of the backbone model in CCNet, which has feature dimensions of (2048, 65, 65).
+The parameter settings for the encoder, reconstructor, and converter in the SNN-SC model are presented in Table \ref{tab:1} for features with $C$ channels.
+Similarly, the baseline methods employ identical settings in their encoders and decoders.

-In the first step, the trained ResNet50 and VGG16 in our experiments are the same as those used in \cite{22}, achieving 77.81\% and 74.04\% accuracy on the CIFAR-100, respectively.
-In the second step, we train the SNN-SC model for 50 epochs with a batch size of 32, a learning rate of $10^{-4}$ and decayed by 2 every 10 epochs.
-In the third step, we train the whole model for 50 epochs with a batch size of 32, a learning rate of $10^{-5}$ and decayed by 2 every 10 epochs.
-The loss function used in second and third steps is Eq. (\ref{equ:4}), and $\alpha$ is set as 1.0.
-The firing thresholds of the IF and IHF are both set to 1, and the reset methods are soft reset.
-The training details of the CNN-based baseline method are the same, except for the loss function of the second and third steps.
-Since the binarization process of traditional quantization is non-differentiable, we cannot regularize the information entropy of the binarized bitstream, so we use the CE function in all training steps to train this baseline method.
+According to the training strategy, after the trained ResNet50 and CCNet are split between vehicle and cloud, SNN-SC is inserted at the split point and trained.
+When transmitting ResNet50 features, SNN-SC is first trained for 50 epochs with a learning rate of 1e-4, and then the entire model is fine-tuned for 50 epochs with a learning rate of 1e-5.
+When transmitting CCNet features, SNN-SC is first trained for 60 epochs with a learning rate of 1e-4, and then the entire model is fine-tuned for 60 epochs with a learning rate of 1e-5.
+The loss function is Eq. (\ref{equ:5}), and $\alpha$ is set to 1.0.
+The firing thresholds of the IF and IHF are both set to 1.0, and the reset methods are soft reset.
+To enable SNN-SC to be trained end-to-end, the Sigmoid function $\sigma(x) =(1 + e^{-x})^{-1}$ is used as the surrogate function for the firing step in backpropagation.
+The training details of the baselines are the same, except for the loss function.
+Since the binarization process of quantization is non-differentiable, we cannot constrain the information entropy of the binarized bitstream in baselines.
+Therefore, we use the end-to-end task loss to train baselines in all training steps.

-Furthermore, in the second and third steps, the noisy digital channel is introduced to interfere with the semantic information bits according to a certain probability, and we fix the noise power during training (i.e., the bit error rate or bit erasure rate is fixed).
-In backpropagation, the noise interference of digital channel is treated as an identity map.
+Furthermore, during training, the noisy digital channel is placed between the encoder and decoder of SNN-SC as a non-trainable layer, to randomly flip or erase the semantic information.
+In backpropagation, the interference of digital channel is treated as an identity mapping with a gradient of 1.